-On March 25, 2015, MVC obtained a \$64.4 million loan facility from Banco Bilbao Vizcaya Argentaria (now, Scotiabank Chile ("Scotiabank")) and Export Development Canada ("EDC") to finance the Cauquenes Phase One expansion (the "Cauquenes Phase One Loan").

-The Cauquenes Phase One Loan has a maximum repayment term of six years consisting of twelve equal semi-annual principal payments of \$5.4 million which commenced on June 30, 2016.
-The repayment term may be shortened without penalty in accordance with the loan provisions.
-Interest is paid semi-annually on June and December 30.
+On March 25, 2015, MVC obtained a \$64.4 million loan facility from Scotiabank Chile ("Scotiabank") and Export Development Canada ("EDC") to finance the Cauquenes Phase One expansion (the "Cauquenes Phase One Loan").
+The Cauquenes Phase One Loan had an original repayment term of six years consisting of twelve equal semi-annual principal payments of \$5.4 million which commenced on June 30, 2016.
+Interest was subject to a variable rate based on the US Libor six-month rate.